A Gauge Set Framework for Flexible Robustness Design: Introduction

-From the above example, the proposed framework admits the following benefits when compared to the existing approaches. \begin{itemize} \item \textbf{Separation of design elements.} The dual formulation \eqref{eq:dual-gauge-set-reweighting} decouples the nominal distribution from the distance metric, two elements often intertwined in the reformulations in existing DRO paradigms.
-In~\eqref{eq:dual-gauge-set-reweighting}, the nominal measure~$\mathbb P$ and the polar gauge~$\mathcal V^\circ$ independently evaluate and regularize~$w$ through the expectation and the gauge function, respectively.
-This separation enables a principled design of robustness: the center~$\mathbb P$ should represent the current belief about the underlying distribution (or be estimated based on data empirically when no prior information is available), while the gauge~$\mathcal V$ specifies the form of uncertainty to be guarded against. \item \textbf{Modular composition of robustness.} Expressing diverse robustness criteria as their corresponding gauge sets (Table~\ref{tab:gauge_sets}) enables a modular design through algebraic operations, including intersection, summation, convex combination, and gauge composition (Section~\ref{sec:toolkit}).
+\item \textbf{Modular composition of robustness.} Expressing diverse robustness criteria as their corresponding gauge sets (Table~\ref{tab:gauge_sets}) enables a modular design through algebraic operations, including intersection, summation, convex combination, and gauge composition (Section~\ref{sec:toolkit}).
 Moreover, multiple robustness measures can be incorporated either from the \emph{distributional-deviation} perspective~\eqref{eq:gauge-set-reweighting} or the \emph{objective-regularization} perspective~\eqref{eq:dual-gauge-set-reweighting}, with the dual interpretations immediately derived through polar-gauge computation. \item \textbf{Tractable reformulations for continuously supported uncertainty.} When the uncertainty support is continuous, problem~\eqref{eq:dual-gauge-set-reweighting} becomes infinite-dimensional.
 We develop two finite-dimensional reformulations (Section~\ref{sec:comp}) for general problems.
 The \emph{functional parameterization} approach enforces prescribed gauge-based robustness through flexible selection of function bases, while the \emph{envelope representation} approach yields exact finite reformulations under empirical distribution and is asymptotically exact for arbitrary nominal distributions (Theorem~\ref{thm:saa}).
 Together, these two methods generalize existing reformulation techniques and further decouple reformulation choices from gauge set design, thereby providing enhanced flexibility for tractable, application-tailored computation. \end{itemize}

 Collectively, these developments support a flexible and modular design of the distributional center, distance metric (gauge set), and reformulation method, enabling tailored and composable robustness modeling that aligns more naturally with data geometry and decision priorities.